liferay/liferay-docs/develop/reference/articles/03-breaking-changes/breaking-changes-intro.markdown

 #### What changed? [](id=what-changed-24)

-The class `AssetPublisherUtil` from the `portal-service` module has been moved to the module `AssetPublisher` and it is no longer a part of the public API.
+The class `AssetPublisherUtil` from the `portal-kernel` module has been moved to the module `AssetPublisher` and it is no longer a part of the public API.

 #### Who is affected? [](id=who-is-affected-24)